husarion/static_docs_deprecated/src/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 You can learn details of each settings from documentation.

-The last important file you should be aware of is `task.json` from `.vscode` directory.
+The last file we will check is `task.json` from `.vscode` directory.
 It defines tasks that are recognized by Visual Studio Code IDE.
 They can be accessed by pressing `CTRL + SHIFT + P` and typing `Task: Run Task` in Command Pallete.

 <div>
 <center><img src="./../../../assets/img/mbed-tutorials/mbed-tutorial-img5.png" width="800px" alt=""/></center>
 </div>

-Both Mbed OS and VS Code configuration use simple JSON syntax.

 #### Building and flashing firmware